ncbi/pgap/README.md

 ### Download the Supplemental Data

 The supplemental data is stored on S3.
 It is versioned, and must match the CWL and Docker versions.
 A handy script to download the matching version is provided in the CWL source tree.
 This will download and extract the data to the input subdirectory.

 ```shell
 (cwl) ~/pgap-2018-07-05.build2884$ ./fetch_supplemental_data.sh
 ```

-### Run the pipeline
+### Running the pipeline

 The input.yaml file provides most of the required input parameters for the data in the input subdirectory.
 The other parameters are specific to the genome being annotated, and must be provided by the user.
 An example MG37 genome is provided with the CWL source, which may be run thusly.